santosr2/pullbin/README.md

 nomenclature:

-    Key - for endpoint of URL on domains
+    Key - for set endpoint of URL on domains (i.e: https://pastebin.com/<KEY> or https://ghostbin.co/paste/<KEY>)
-    Domain - is a pastebin or ghostbin domain [default=pastebin] Path - is a path for write artifact - API mode not support this feature Filename - for set file name [default=<KEY>]
+    Domain - is the pastebin or ghostbin [default=pastebin] Path - is the path for write artifact - API mode not support this feature Filename - for set file name [default=<KEY>]

 ### <a name="interactive"></a>Interactive